Abdul Nazer Mahdani

-Abdul Nasar Ma'dani (born 18 January 1966), also spelled Abdunnasir Ma'dani, is an Indian politician and Islamic cleric.
+Abdul Nazer Mahdani (born 18 January 1966), also spelled Abdul Nasir Ma'dani is an Indian politician and Islamic cleric.
 He is the leader of Peoples Democratic Party (PDP) from Kerala.

 Mahdani was accused of involvement in 1998 Coimbatore bombings, but was acquitted of all charges after spending 9 1/2 years in Coimbatore Central Prison.
 He is currently under judicial custody at Karnataka in relation to the 2008 Bangalore serial blasts.

 Personal life

 Ma'dani was born in Anvarserry, Mynagappally, Kollam district to Abdul Samad and Asma Beevi on 18 January 1966.
 He is married to Soofiya Ma'dani and has three children; a daughter named Shameera Jauhara and two sons named Umar Mukhthar and Salaludin Ayoobi.
 Shameera is married to Nizam, a native of Karunagappalli.
 Umar Mukhthar is married to Nihammat, a native of Thalassery.

 Ma'dani's wife, Soofiya, was the tenth accused in 2005 Kalamassery bus burning case.

 Ma'dani lost his right leg on 6 August 1992, following a bombing attack near Anwarserry, and has used a prosthetic leg since then.